Inebriateduck/RedEye_Pipeline/README.md

 ![Header](./RedEye_Banner.png)

 # Overview
 RedEye is a data scraping pipeline intended for use in cross sectional surveys by users with limited programming expertise.
 It is designed to rapidly extract author-linked metadata (ie; emails, institutions, etc...) from provided PMIDs.
-RedEye is designed to aggressively leverage the parallel processing capabilities of a system by using n-1 threads at default settings, where n = the number of threads in a a system- as such, systems with a higher CPU thread count will complete jobs faster.
-Note that even with strong system specs, very large files can have extended run times.

 #### Please cite this repository if you use the software within
 ```